 - First, you need to select the right stick.
 Not just any stick will do.
 You want a stick that is about the length of your forearm and hand, from your elbow to your fingertips.
 It needs to be solid, dense wood.
 Look for a stick with a knot in one end, this will add to the density, the weight, and therefore the potential lethality of the weapon.

 - The throwing stick should be held at the smaller lighter end.
 It should be thrown overhand so that it tumbles as it travels.

-- Since it does not have the speed or the distance capabilities that a bow and arrow or more sophisticated weapon has you will need to get close to your prey to effectively use it.
-This will mean that you will need to target animals that either rely on their camouflage, or feel comfortable in their ability to get away.
+- Since it does not have the speed or the distance capabilities that a bow and arrow or more sophisticated weapon as you will need to get close to your prey to effectively use it.
+This will mean that you will need to target animals that either relies on their camouflage or feel comfortable in their ability to get away.
 For this reason, squirrels and rabbits are going to be your primary targets.

 Survival doesn’t always require high-tech gear or highly specified knowledge, sometimes it’s just throwing a stick at a rabbit and stomping its head before it gets away.